-Children and young people's discussion is age/ability dependent and cannot always be demonstrated in nursery and additional needs settings.
-Evidence of principles based on equality, dignity, respect, non-discrimination and participation being 'visible around the school' and being seen and talked about by adults is particularly important in these settings.
+Children and young people's verbal communication is age/ability dependent and may not always be demonstrated in nursery and additional needs settings.
+Evidence of practice based on equality, dignity, respect, non-discrimination and participation being 'visible around the school' and children's rights being displayed and spoken about by adults is particularly important in these settings.